kunjzk/community-juaaris/README.md

   - Qualifier (Match 73)
   - Final (Match 74)
 - Add funationality in database to share purple and orange caps.
 For now they just go to the first index.
+- Figure out a way to inject the postgres DATABASE*URL without leaking it to the browser.
+Prefixing it with VITE* will leak it to the browser - if you inspect element and open sources -> the js file, search for "postgres://", you'll see the database connection string right there!